kornelski/http-cache-semantics/README.md

 `options.cacheHeuristic` is a fraction of response's age that is used as a fallback cache duration.
 The default is 0.1 (10%), e.g. if a file hasn't been modified for 100 days, it'll be cached for 100*0.1 = 10 days.

+If `options.ignoreCargoCult` is true, common anti-cache directives will be completely ignored if the `pre-check` and `post-check` directives are present.
+These two useless directives are most commonly found in bad StackOverflow answers and PHP's "session limiter" defaults.

 ### `storable()`

 Returns `true` if the response can be stored in a cache.
 If it's `false` then you MUST NOT store either the request or the response.